-ALICE is the retired veteran or the recent college graduate that can’t find affordable housing within a reasonable distance from work.
+ALICE is the retired veteran or the recent college graduate who can’t find affordable housing within a reasonable distance from work.

 ALICE is your child’s favorite preschool teacher, your trusted mechanic, your elderly neighbor’s home health aide, the administrative assistant in your office.

 ALICE IN ARKANSAS

 ALICE households can be found in every town, city, and county in Arkansas.
 They include women and men who are single, married, young, and old.
 White households make up the largest demographic — 69% — mirroring Arkansas’s majority-white population.
 Across the state, the share of households earning below the ALICE threshold ranged from 26% in Benton County to 64% in Lee County.

 In Arkansas, 41% of households can’t make ends meet.
 Seventeen percent live below the poverty level, and an additional 24% qualify as ALICE, an increase of 20% since 2007.

 Nearly 30% of senior households in Arkansas qualify as ALICE.

 More than 1 in 3 of families with children in Arkansas live below the family threshold.